 They inhabit dark or pitch-black cave systems where eyesight would be useless.
 Instead, they use suction to communicate and navigate their surroundings.
 They open and close their mouths to create a suction effect that works like echolocation—the water current changes when it hits an obstacle such as a rocky cave wall or another fish.
 The animal can sense this and easily avoid any obstruction.

 A study conducted in 2019, as mentioned above, also uncovered six distinct sound types that these fish use to communicate with one another.

-Pheromones are the most common used insect, amphibian and reptilian communication.
-In the United States alone, there are 50 different snake species, all of which use chemical communication in some form.
+Pheromones are the most commonly used in insect, amphibian and reptilian communication.
+There are 50 different snake species in the United States alone, all of which use chemical communication in some form.
 The downside is that snakes cannot communicate cross-species via pheromones.
 For instance, a garter snake could not communicate with a python using chemical signals.